-The directors have determined that the company is not a reporting entity and accordingly, this financial report is a special purpose report prepared for the sole purpose of distributing a financial report to members, ACNC and must not be used for any other purpose.
+The directors have determined that the company is not a reporting entity and accordingly, this financial report is a financial report prepared for the sole purpose of distributing a financial report to third parties for any other purpose.
 The directors have determined that the accounting policies adopted are appropriate to meet the needs of the members.